-Colorado musicians Cary Morin (guitar, vocals), Celeste Di Iorio (harmony vocals), Jason Larson (bass & vocals), and Jordan Pasquin (drums, percussion, & vocals) unite to form a high-energy roots rock band, intent on getting folks up and out of their seats!
+Colorado musicians Cary Morin (guitar, vocals), Celeste Di Iorio (harmony vocals), Luke Hunter (bass & vocals - not pictured here yet!), and Jordan Pasquin (drums, percussion, & vocals) unite to form a high-energy roots rock band, intent on getting folks up and out of their seats!

 Described as “one of the best acoustic pickers on the scene today,” Cary Morin brings together the great musical traditions of America and beyond like no other.
 With deft fingerstyle guitar and vocals that alternately convey melodic elation and gritty world-weariness, Morin crafts an inimitable style often characterized as Native Americana with qualities of blues, bluegrass, jazz, jam, reggae, and dance.

 “ ‘Cary Morin is a unique and brilliant guitar player, songwriter and singer, ‘ says renowned folk musician David Bromberg, extolling the virtues of one of his favorite players.
 ‘It’s hard to pick out what he does best.
 As a guitar player, I have huge respect for Cary’s style and technique on the guitar.
 If you haven’t heard him yet, you should.
 Try to remember that it’s only one guitar.’ “ - Dan Forte for Taylor Wood & Steel Magazine, June 2018.

 Luke Hunter, a Colorado native, has been playing bass for over fifteen years.
 He has been the tour manager for local band, Write Minded, for the past two years and has worked in music production for fifteen plus years.